denetor/nodejs-certification-topics/design-patterns/05-rxjs.md

 #### fetch()
+`fetch()` is a web standard API available in browsers.
+It's **based on Promises** so we have to convert it to an Observable to use it with RxJs.

+TODO continue from here: https://leggi.amazon.it/?asin=B0753HNW7Z&ref_=kwl_kr_iv_rec_1&language=it-IT

 #### ajax()
+`ajax()' is a service provided in RxJs Library.

+## Subjects
 TODO: continue from here: https://rxjs.dev/guide/operators

-## Subjects

 ## Producer